McDonough County Jail Inmate Search

-If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in McDonough County County within the county where the crime occurred.
+If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in the county detention center where the crime occurred.
 If you only have the city name, look up the city's police department, call and ask them if they keep inmates at a local jail or send them to the county jail.
-If they are sent to the McDonough County County Jail, either look them up here or call 309-833-2323 for assistance.
+If they are sent to the McDonough County Jail, call 309-833-2323 for assistance.

-Recently convicted felons are sometimes held at McDonough County County Jail until transport to a Illinois State Prison is available.
-Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the McDonough County County Jail system.
+Recently convicted felons are sometimes held at this facility until transport to a Illinois State Prison is available.
+Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the McDonough County Jail.

 How to find an Inmate already convicted of a felony and sentenced in the state of Illinois

 Most states have Department of Corrections websites that allow you to type in a felon's first and last name and pull up inmates in that state.
 Go to this page for inmates in Illinois.
 If you need to find an inmate in another state prison system, go here.

 When you click next to the inmate's name or on a link, it will show you which jail or prison the inmate is housed in.
 If the inmate is no longer incarcerated, but is on parole/probation or discharged, it will tell you that as well.
 In addition, many state prison inmate pages show recent mug shots.

 The federal prison system has its own inmate locator called the Bureau of Prisons Inmate Locator.